gkjpettet/MathsKit/README.md

 # MathsKit
-A generic maths module.
-Largely ported from the Java standard library.
+A collection of reusable general purpose maths functions and classes for use with the Xojo language.